 You do not need to meet the ‘academic progress requirement’ if you make your student visa application outside the UK, it is only a requirement for in-UK applicants.

 Gap between courses

 If you are applying for a visa for a new course and want to apply in the UK, the start date of the new course must be no later than 28 days after the expiry date of your latest visa.
 If there is a gap of more than 28 days following the expiry date of your current visa before your course starts, you must apply in your country of nationality or usual residence.

 Time limit on study in the UK

-Your Tier 4 application must not lead to you spending more than five years on Tier 4 Student visas and/or the older type of student visa for undergraduate level study.
+Your Student application must not lead to you spending more than five years in total on Student or Tier 4 visas for undergraduate level study.
 The time limits for postgraduate students were removed under the new Immigration System introduced on 5 October 2020.

 There are exceptions to the five year limit: